Ivy-po/Exploring-Divs-and-Positioning/README.md

     ```

 3) Next move the code from the Blinky section to between the opening and closing `div` tags.

+The CSS property of `display` can be set to `flex` which allows us to place elements on the page horizontally.
+It also provides better options for spacing elements.

+1) Create a new CSS rule as follows:
+    ```
+    .ghost{
+        display: flex;
+    }
+    ```

 4) Then add a `class="ghost"` attribute to the opening `<div>` tag of the outer `<div>`.
 This will put all of the Blinky code in a division of the page for that specific ghost.